1960s

 May 4 U.S. Navy Captain Malcolm Ross reaches 34,668 m (the stratosphere) in balloon

-May 5 Alan Shepard becomes 1st American in space (aboard Freedom 7) kind of taking all the news glory away from my ancestor’s achievement the day before.
+May 5 Alan Shepard becomes 1st American in space (aboard Freedom 7) kind of taking all the news glory away from my name sake’s achievement the day before.

 May 8 1st practical sea water conversion plant - Freeport, Texas